drenther/able-gatsby-starter/README.md

 You can use something like [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/) to deploy a gatsby project like this.

 For auto updating blog enable auto deployment on push to master in your hosting service.
-This is enable a new gatsby build to be pushed out whenever a new commit is made to this repo by you manually or by the able webhook consumer API.
+This will enable a new gatsby build to be pushed out whenever a new commit is made to this repo by you manually or by the able webhook consumer API.